BranimirKoprivnjak/SocNet/README.md

 # Introduction

-Instagram-clone type of application with main focus on authentification and authorization.
+Instagram-clone type of application with main focus on authentication and authorization.

 ### Technology used
 Django&Python